-The Securities and Exchange Commission and state securities regulators have not approved or disapproved these securities, or determined if this prospectus supplement or the accompanying prospectus is truthful or complete.
+The Securities and Exchange Commission and state securities regulators have not approved or disapproved these securities, or determined if this prospectus is truthful or complete.
 Any representation to the contrary is a criminal offense.

-The underwriters expect to deliver the shares to purchasers on November , 2005.
+The underwriters expect to deliver the shares to purchasers on , 2005